 You can contact Doris at email@example.com or (202) 885-5562.

 Meghan “Megs” Bertoni, Manager, Member Services, joined ASHA in 2016.
 Her responsibilities include meeting registrations and on-site event facilitation, assisting with ASHA’s newsletters, coordinating the Where You Live Matters campaign, and supporting ASHA President, David Schless, on the Rising Leaders Program and various other projects.

 She is also responsible for maintaining the Association’s website.
 Additionally, Meghan oversees the ASHA’s annual research projects, the Seniors Housing State Regulatory Handbook, The State of Seniors Housing and the ASHA 50.

 Meghan holds a Bachelor of Arts in Communications from University of Maryland.

 You can contact Meghan at firstname.lastname@example.org or (202) 885-5571.

-Sheffield “Sheff” Richey, Manager, Government Affairs, is responsible for helping to coordinate ASHA’s public policy efforts on Capitol Hill and administer the Seniors Housing PAC (SH PAC).
+Sheffield “Sheff” Richey, Director, Government Affairs, is responsible for coordinating ASHA’s public policy efforts on Capitol Hill and administering the Seniors Housing PAC (SH PAC).